Takeaways from the 2022 midterm elections

 Meanwhile, the battle for the House majority -- one that favored Republicans, who expected to benefit from high inflation, historical trends and friendly new district lines after 2021's redistricting -- remains unsettled.

-Here are seven early takeaways as votes are being counted in key races:
+Here are nine takeaways as votes are still being counted in key races:

 Democrats go a long way to protecting their Senate majority